 “Can’t eat food prepared by me, going to beg food from neighbours when I have much at home, I can even beg from kids.
 That was first pregnancy.
 My second, I ate my food but quarrel a lot with hubby and people.”- E.M

 “Nausea and weakness, probably due to inability to keep down food.”- E.M

 “Vomiting through my nose.
 Body shaking for being hungry and discomfort even after eating the food.
 Can’t just explain it.”-B.P

 “Feeling weak from within, having severe headaches.”- B.K

 From these comments, it’s apparent that even the easiest of pregnancies is still not a walk in the park.
 Some women only have it easier than others.

-One of the ways to cope with pregnancy is to have a strong support system, primarily the husband, and then family and friends.
+One of the ways to cope with the challenges of pregnancy is to have a strong support system – significant other, family, friends and colleagues.

-Pregnancy may be so distressing but looking into the eyes of your little one makes the sacrifice worth it.
+Pregnancy may be so distressing but looking into the eyes of your little one makes it worth it.